Nets vs. Timberwolves: Brooklyn Gets a Big Man Challenge | Brooklyn Nets

 STATUS REPORT

-The Nets will be facing Karl-Anthony Towns on Monday without LaMarcus Aldridge, who has been listed as out due to illness (non-COVID) related.
+The Nets will be facing Karl-Anthony Towns and the Wolves without LaMarcus Aldridge, who has been listed as out due to illness (non-COVID) related.
 In addition, Kyrie Irving will be out due to personal reasons/family matter.

 DURANT GETS THE START